Salt & Wind Travel

 We’re obsessed with diving into all things local when we travel, and eating local is no exception.
-On the Island of Hawai’i, it’s practically obligatory for food-first travelers like us to stop at Hilo Farmers Market.
+It’s practically obligatory for food-first travelers like us to stop at Hilo Farmers Market when visiting the Islanad of Hawai’i.

 This beloved local farmers market is a perfect opportunity to enjoy naturally-ripened tropical fruit, local grinds, and more.
 This farmers market has been around for more than 20 years and has a lot to explore.

-If you’re heading to Volcanoes National Park for a visit, we consider the Hilo Farmers Market another must-see experience.
-Here we’re getting into the ins and outs of it to help you navigate when to go, where to find it, and what to get at the Hilo Farmers Market to make the most of your visit.
+If you’re visiting Hawaii Volcanoes National Park, we consider the Hilo Farmers Market another must-see experience.
+Here, we’ll explain the market’s ins and outs to help you navigate when to go, where to find it, and what to get to make the most of your visit.

 Before we unpack all the fresh local produce and more available at the Hilo Farmers Market, first, some logistics; as the name suggests, the Hilo Farmers Market takes place in Hilo.

-The town of Hilo is on the lush east side of the Big Island of Hawai’i and it has a history as an agricultural, fishing, and sugar industry hub.
-Today the downtown area offers a handful of small independent shops, art galleries, historical spots like the Haili church, and architectural finds like the art-deco Palace Theater and buildings constructed in the renaissance revival style.
+The town of Hilo is on the lush east side of the Big Island of Hawai’i.
+It has a history as an agricultural, fishing, and sugar industry hub.
+Today, the downtown area offers a handful of small independent shops, art galleries, historical spots like the Haili church, architectural finds like the Art Deco Palace Theater, and buildings constructed in the revival style.
 Hilo Bay is nearby and frames what is considered the island’s biggest little town.

-The Hilo Farmers Market began in 1988 when four local farmers sold their produce out of the back of their trucks (note you’ll still see this throughout the islands), and it has since grown into one of the largest outdoor markets in Hawai’i.
-Tents and tarps were a defining market characteristic until 2022, when a permanently covered structure with stalls was built.
+The Hilo Farmers Market began in 1988 when four local farmers sold their produce out of the back of their trucks (note that you’ll still see this throughout the islands).
+It has since grown into one of the largest outdoor markets in Hawai’i.
+Tents and tarps were a defining market characteristic until 2022 when a permanently covered structure with stalls was built.

 What’s Sold At Hilo Farmers Market?